Oriental Cockroaches (Waterbugs)

 Where are Oriental cockroaches found?

 Oriental cockroaches are commonly called “waterbugs” because of their high dependency on water.
 They are typically found living outside in moist, damp areas like sewers, garbage piles, and under stones, leaf piles, woodpiles, landscaping timbers, and fallen logs.
-Oriental cockroaches may move inside homes while foraging for food or if the weather outside becomes too hot or dry for them to survive.
+Oriental cockroaches may move inside Iowa or Illinois homes while foraging for food or if the weather outside becomes too hot or dry for them to survive.
 They gain entrance underneath doors, through cracks in the foundation, through floor drains, and through the spaces found around utility pipes.
 Once inside, they will hide in moist, dark areas like laundry rooms, crawlspaces, basements, or any other space that is close to pipes, faucets, and other water sources.

 What do Oriental cockroaches eat?